I Got a Name (song): Reception

 In 1973, Billboard wrote, "The song is bigger and more grandiose in lyric and melody content than Croce's usual funky material which makes interesting contrast."
 They also listed the song as a top single pick.
 Cash Box said that Croce "performs a la 'Operator'-but with a bit more funk during the bridges."
 Record World said that the "song fits Croce's style to a tee and is a fine tribute to his talent."
 Irvine Herald reviewer Willie Freckleton called it "a very fine epitaph to a big, big talent who died without having the recognition he richly deserved."

 Live performances

-Jim Croce performed the song live on an episode of The Midnight Special in 1973, and on the July 19, 1973 episode of NBC's The Helen Reddy Show.
+Croce performed the song live on an episode of The Midnight Special in 1973, and on the July 19, 1973 episode of NBC's The Helen Reddy Show.
 There is at least one other known live video recorded performance of "I Got A Name," at Royce Hall, UCLA Campus, Los Angeles, California in August 1973.